 In Memphis, soul food is as deep in tradition as the blues.
 Secret recipes are passed down like a dead man’s legacy.
 When we asked Gus Vanderbilt of Gus’s Fried Chicken in Mason, Tennessee (about 40 miles outside Memphis), for his fried chicken recipe he simply replied “I ain’t telling”.
 This recipe isn’t exact but we think it comes close.
 Note: Allow at least two hours, up to overnight, for marinating.

-1. Place chicken in a nonreactive pan and add. buttermilk.
+- Place chicken in a nonreactive pan and add buttermilk.
 Cover and refrigerate for at least 2 hours or as long as overnight.

-2. Combine flour,. paprika, cayenne pepper, salt, and black pepper in a large plastic bag, and shake to mix.
+- Combine flour, paprika, cayenne pepper, salt, and black pepper in a large plastic bag, and shake to mix.